 Rugby league athlete receives sanction

-The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of the NSW Rugby League to impose a four year ban on athlete Brendan Tarrant for refusal or failure to submit to a sample collection.
+The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of Country Rugby League (CRL) to impose a two-year ban on athlete Ian Catania for the presence of a prohibited substance.

 Mr Catania returned an Adverse Analytical Finding from an in-competition doping control test on 11 August 2018.